openpodcast/website/install.md

-## Installation
+# Installation

-You can set up all components of Open Podcast on your own infrastructure.
+You can set up all components of Open Podcast on your own infrastructure!
 The following sections describe how to do that.

+## Stack

+The easiest way to set up Open Podcast is to use our [stack] repository.
+It contains a Docker Compose file that sets up all components of Open Podcast and a script that runs the connectors as cron jobs.

+The following services are included in this repository:

+- [API]: The API that is used to store the data in the database
+- [Forwarder]: A proxy in front of your podcast host which forwards realtime RSS request data to the API
+- [Spotify-Connector]: The connector to fetch data from Spotify
+- [Apple-Connector]: The connector to fetch data from Apple
+- [Apple-Automation]: The automation to fetch a session cookie from Apple
+- [Metabase]: The analytics tool that is used to visualize the data
+- [MySQL]: The database

+## Individual Components

+Alternatively, you can set up each component individually.
+Find the instructions for each component below.

 ### Forwarder

 The forwarder runs as a Cloudflare worker.
-See the [instructions][forwarder-instructions] in the forwarder repository.
+See the [instructions][forwarder] in the forwarder repository.

 ### Connectors